 Jennifer Dounay Zinth

-Jennifer Dounay Zinth transitioned to her position as Education Commission of the States’ director of high school and STEM in 2014.
-In her role, Jennifer conducts research and analysis, and counsels states on numerous issues related to high school/college-readiness/transitions to postsecondary, and on STEM topics from early learning through postsecondary.
-Prior to her current role, Jennifer served as the co-director of Education Commission of the States’ Information Clearinghouse, where she honed her expertise on high school issues while performing, coordinating and overseeing research, analysis and technical assistance across issues from early learning through postsecondary.
+Jennifer Dounay Zinth first joined Education Commission of the States in 1997.
+In her current role, Jennifer conducts research and analysis, and counsels states on numerous issues related to high school/college-readiness/transitions to postsecondary, and on STEM topics from early learning through postsecondary.
+Previously, Jennifer served as the co-director of Education Commission of the States’ Information Clearinghouse, where she honed her expertise on high school issues while performing, coordinating and overseeing research, analysis and technical assistance across issues from early learning through postsecondary.
 Jennifer’s education experience also includes teaching adult English as a Second Language (ESL) in Slovakia and in Denver.
-When not bent on saving the world through better education policy, she loves travel, yoga, cooking (including inflicting new recipes on her reluctant husband), watching documentaries, and spending time with her husband and son.
+When not bent on saving the world through better education policy, she loves travel, yoga, cooking (including inflicting new recipes on her reluctant husband), watching documentaries, and spending time with her husband, son and daughter.